 Plans have been passed by Bristol City Council (April 2019) for The Old Brewery in Southville, Bristol.
 This is a residential-led development that will include 94 new homes, of which 16 will be affordable, 9 shared ownership, and 7 for social rental (2 of which will be 3-bed, 5 person houses) together with 2,000 sq m of co-working and commercial space.

-Located on the site of the old Ashton Gate Brewery and Thomas Baynton’s Brewery, and most recently home to short-term and underutilised warehousing space, the new development is being proposed by The Old Brewery MCC LLP, a joint venture partnership between Change Real Estate and Cannon Family Office.
+Located on the site of the old Ashton Gate Brewery and Thomas Baynton’s Brewery, and most recently home to short-term and underutilised warehousing space, the new development is being brought forward by The Old Brewery MCC LLP, a joint venture partnership between Change Real Estate and Cannon Family Office.

 We aspire to deliver an exemplary scheme that will provide a mix of market and affordable housing, and create a catalyst for the continued development and regeneration of this part of south Bristol.

 The 0.5 ha brownfield site lies between North Street, Ashton Road, Baynton Road and Durnford Street.
 Existing buildings on the site with historical interest will be retained, such as the Bristol Byzantine Weighbridge House, the Gatehouse and its stone gate piers; some buildings such as the Brewery Manager’s House will be rebuilt; whilst new buildings will complement the heritage and design of the existing architecture.